MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 description: "Learn how to configure inbound connectivity for SharePoint hybrid."
 ---

-# Configure connectivity from Office 365 to SharePoint Server
+# Configure connectivity from Microsoft 365 to SharePoint Server

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]